 Place the cheesy balls of goodness on a sheet of grease-proof paper and press down on them with your fingers or a weight until the balls resemble a vaguely circular, flat crisp around half the size of a fried egg.
 Don't worry about being precise.
 These crisps are brilliantly unpredictable and will do their own thing when you put them in the oven regardless of what you want them to do.
 We don't mind though as we rather like the imperfect, rustic look that results.

-Oven bake in a pre-heated 180°C fan oven until the mixture is bubbling and the edges are just starting to turn brown, around 3-4 minutes.
+Bake in a pre-heated 180°C fan oven until the mixture is bubbling and the edges are just starting to turn brown, around 3-4 minutes.

 Remove from the oven and allow them to cool for a couple of minutes.
 Then, with a spatula, transfer them to a sheet of kitchen roll to soak up the excess grease.
-(There will be a lot of grease… did we say this recipe isn't exactly healthy?)

 Let them rest on a wire rack for 10 minutes before serving (or follow our pro tip if you want a crispier crunch).